Essential Maintenance

 To do all of this we need a mechanism to hear our employees voice and opinions.
 An employee survey allows us to do this in a quick, easy, and anonymised way.

 Personal identifiable data such as name or email is not collected, however, there is a risk that employees may be inadvertently identified if there are low numbers of employees with a protected characteristic within a specific service area.
 To mitigate this risk, steps will be taken to ensure access to the raw data is restricted to senior managers within Workforce Development, which will be held on a restricted site.
-The data will not filtered by more than one question or published if the responses are less than 10 to ensure the data remains anonymous.
+The data will not be filtered by more than one question or published if the responses are less than 10 to ensure the data remains anonymous.

 We will use questions on a scale from never to always.
 The topics which will be asked are within the categories below: